 Given Lady Bird Lake's no-motorboat status and urban park setting, waterfront structures here are primarily kayak and canoe launches, rowing and dragon boat club dock facilities, and bank stabilization for erosion on private properties along the lake corridor.
 Large private motorboat docks are not appropriate for Lady Bird Lake's non-motorized recreation management, but private property owners with shoreline along the lake may need retaining walls, bank stabilization, and modest watercraft launch structures.
 Shore Protect Team advises Lady Bird Lake property owners on what types of waterfront structures the applicable regulatory framework will support.

 Contact Shore Protect Team with your Lady Bird Lake property location in Travis County and photos of your shoreline and any existing structures.
-We assess the LCRA, city, and Corps permit requirements for your specific Lady Bird Lake location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Lady Bird Lake waterfront project.